bbellify/sucsandsched-frontend/README.md

 # Sucs and Sched
 ## Frontend App for simple fitness schedules

+### Set Up
+1. Make sure an environment variable BASE_URL is set to database url

 ### MVP
 1. Anyone can go to the website and view sucs, the current running schedule, and upcoming races
 2. Users can create account